ParagEkbote/ParagEkbote/README.md

    **Description** Creation of Python Autodoc for Liger Kernel Repository using Sphinx.

 ---

 ### 🔥 About Me
-> An passionate contributor to open-source projects, constantly exploring new advancements in machine learning, deep learning, and AI model development.
-I'm dedicated to sharing knowledge, building community-driven projects, and expanding the horizons of technology.
+> An passionate contributor to open-source projects, constantly exploring new advancements in machine learning, deep learning and AI model development.
+I'm dedicated to sharing knowledge, building community-driven projects and expanding the horizons of technology.

 ---